The 12 best cross-training shoes of 2024, tested and picked by our expert

 When Reebok revealed the Nano X4 I was worried.
 I was a fan of its impressive predecessor, yet this latest release looked different.
 However, after two weeks of training in the shoe, I’m happy to say the brand proved me wrong.

 The Nano X4 finds subtle ways to improve on everything I loved about the X3, and even irons out the one flaw I found: a lack of lateral stability in the heel.
-The result is a cross training shoe that’s stable, supportive, comfortable, durable and versatile.
+The result is a cross-training shoe that’s stable, supportive, comfortable, durable and versatile.

 The X4 still features the innovative Lift and Run chassis.
 This is a simple bit of technology in the heel that expands into a dome shape for cushioning during high-impact exercises, then compresses under weight to offer stability during weightlifting.
 I couldn’t actively feel this part of the heel change shape while I was working out, but I could feel the difference in performance when switching between activities.

 Just like the X3, the X4 felt great for a variety of activities during my CrossFit training.
 It offered a firm foundation for heavy leg exercises, as well as support for fast-paced, explosive moves and short running intervals.
-However, I’d recommend switching this model for a dedicated pair of running shoes for any distances over 3km.
+However, I’d recommend switching this model for a dedicated pair of running shoes for any distance over 3km.

 The upper has been redesigned too, with ventilation zones in the Flexweave mesh keeping my feet cool during sweaty workouts and more padding around the heel to increase comfort and offer a locked-in fit.
 I found, as someone with narrow feet, this was missing from rivals like the Nike Metcon 9.
 The forefoot feels roomier too, which I like as it allows me to spread my feet for balance during dynamic exercises.

 This is an excellent addition to the Nano line and currently my favorite shoe for training.
-Released in January 2024, it’s likely to stay at full-price for a month or two, so it’s a pricier option—though we may see it discounted by March or April.

 Best budget